 “Pretty Little Liars” films for nine months of the year.
 Ian visits his mom at home in Virginia every other month; Mary has visited him in Los Angeles twice.

 Like any mother-son bond, the dynamics of their relationship have changed.
 They have candid conversations about life—though she sometimes shushes him and tells him to “use his inside voice” in public before a teenager spots him.

-He’s also no longer a child with only a vague notion of his mother’s illness.
+He’s also no longer a young man with only a vague notion of his mother’s illness.
 He’s more aware of how lupus affects people and the progress that’s been made since his mother was diagnosed 20 years ago.

 “We’ve come so far in just two decades,” he says.
 “This may sound weird, but it just feels like it’s something that’s beatable if we stay on this path.”

 “My biggest worry is that some people might give up,” he says.
 “You can live with this disease.
 It’s a daily struggle.
 It’s terrible.
 But you can do it—just like my mom.”